CYBERSECURITY PADAWAN

 Even with an EMM solution in place, you’ve still failed to cover the endpoint part.
 What’s there to be done?
 Well, the obvious solution is to use some kind of tool, software, or solution that covers both issues (mobile + endpoint).
 In this case, the solution is a unified endpoint management tool.

-At a glance, a UEM can help your tackle both mobile and ‘non-mobile’ issues.
+At a glance, a UEM can help you tackle both mobile and ‘non-mobile’ issues.
 Besides, Unified Endpoint, as a management methodology, can greatly increase the accuracy of your reporting and backlog analysis.

 Essentially, you will have gained the ability to introduce a more granular, ‘EMMesque’ control over your desktop computers and similar devices, manage Internet-of-Things devices, and, of course, upgrade/update/patch both mobile and desktop apps – the process is simultaneous.

-• It helps identify the underlying condition.
+• Identify the underlying condition.
 Without a centralized dashboard (and powerful analytics), we sometimes fail to identify the root issue.
-UEM’s reports can help your sysadmins quickly figure out the root of the issue, deal with it, and figure out how to prevent future occurrences.
-In other words, a unified management approach boasts analytical and predictability features.
+UEM’s reports can help you quickly figure out the root of the issue, deal with it, and figure out how to prevent future occurrences;

-• It helps you achieve an unprecedented level of automation.
+• Achieve an unprecedented level of automation.
 Speed, volume, and quality are vital to any business environment.
 Automation is the key to all three.
-However, in endpoint management, it’s difficult to establish functional flows due to the fact that each type of device is handled by a different tool (i.e. Active Directory, MDM, EMM, etc.).
 As in the case of UEM, having all of your eggs in the same basket will certainly help with piecing together functional flows.

-• Increased visibility.
-The best analogy I can come up with is the Mind-map chart; UEM is one gigantic mind-map with interwoven flows, endpoints lighting up like Christmas lights, and aggregated reports.
+• Have increased visibility.
+The best analogy I can come up with is the Mind-map chart; UEM is one gigantic mind map with interwoven flows, endpoints lighting up like Christmas lights, and aggregated reports.

 Implementing and deploying a UEM solution is the first step towards increasing your cyber-resilience factor and, of course, achieving an unprecedented level of control over what happens inside (and outside!) your corporate network.
 In not so many words, it’s your go-to solution when everything goes boom around you.